-Your task in the open assessment is to develop a technique that will help identify address any of the concerns that arise from the application of autonomous software control to a driverless vehicle.
-The aim is to enable senior or middle management at least one of the stakeholder organisations to assess and mitigate software safety related risks.
-Stakeholders in this context include, but are not limited to, autonomous vehicle manufacturers, conventional vehicle manufacturers, other road users, regulators, road-safety organisations, police agencies.
+Your task in the open assessment is to develop a technique that will help identify the safety-related hazards that arise from the introduction of software into a healthcare setting.
+The aim is to enable senior or middle management to assess and mitigate the safety related risks.
 The design of the technique is entirely open.
 You may choose to use one of the risk assessment techniques that are introduced during this course, such as Fault Trees or Failure Modes, Effects and Criticality Analysis.
 Alternatively, you may choose to develop an entirely new approach.
-However, if you use an existing approach you must show how it can be used with detailed AND specific case studies based on significant research into existing plans by manufacturers/governments that have approved these vehicles for trial use on their roads.
+However, if you use an existing approach you must show how it can be used with specific examples of major changes to existing infrastructures.